Warlord (Star Trek: Voyager)

-Guest stars include Anthony Crivello as Adin, Brad Greenquist as Demmas, Galyn Gorg as Nori, and Charles Emmett as Resh.

-The story was written by Andrew Price and Mark Gabeman, with the teleplay by Lisa Klink.
-David Livingston directs.

 Plot

 The USS Voyager beams aboard three people just before their damaged ship explodes: an Ilari female named Nori, her injured spouse Tieran and an Ilari male named Adin.
 Although the Doctor and Kes try to save him, Tieran dies.
 Not long after, Neelix is shocked when Kes announces she'd like to spend some time apart from him.
 When Voyager arrives at Ilari, the local leader, known as "the Autarch," sends a representative to the ship instead of coming himself.
 Inexplicably, Kes pulls out a phaser, kills the representative and a crewmember, and escapes in a stolen shuttlecraft with Adin and Nori.
 The commander, Resh, is beamed aboard the shuttlecraft.

 Kes takes the shuttle to a military encampment, meets with the commander, Resh, and takes command of the waiting troops.
-It's revealed that there is something in control of Kes' body.
-When Resh asks the entity in Kes why it took her for a host, since he considers a woman's body unfit for the job, it responds by making Resh's nose bleed.
-It then explains that Kes has telekinesis, which makes up for the physical weakness of the woman's body, as well as makes it useful for its plans.
-In the meantime, Janeway meets with Demmas, the Autarch's oldest son, who explains that Kes' body is now inhabited by Tieran, a former Ilarian ruler who was overthrown by Demmas' ancestor 200 years ago.
+It is revealed that there is something in control of Kes' body.
+When Resh dismissively asks the entity in Kes why he took "a little girl" for a host, he responds by making Resh's nose bleed.
+He then explains that Kes has telekinesis and is useful for his plans.
+Meanwhile, Janeway meets with Demmas, the Autarch's oldest son, who explains that Kes' body is now inhabited by Tieran, a former Ilarian ruler who was overthrown by Demmas' ancestor 200 years ago.
 Since then, Tieran has lived on by transferring his mind to a series of host bodies.
-Janeway agrees to help Demmas stop Kes/Tieran, but before she can, the tyrant has killed the Autarch in front of Demmas' younger brother, Ameron, and appointed himself the new Autarch.
+Janeway agrees to help Demmas stop Kes/Tieran, but before she can, the tyrant kills the Autarch in front of Demmas' younger brother, Ameron, and appoints himself the new Autarch.

 Kes/Tieran tries to poison Ameron's thoughts against Demmas and urges him to cooperate with the new regime.
-In the meantime, the Doctor designs a synaptic stimulator that will remove Tieran's neural pattern from Kes—if they can get close enough to use it.
-Tuvok beams into the Autarch's palace, but is caught and imprisoned before he can succeed in the attempt.
+Meanwhile, the Doctor designs a synaptic stimulator that will remove Tieran's neural pattern from Kes, if they can get close enough to use it.
+Tuvok beams into the Autarch's palace, but is quickly caught and imprisoned.
 When Kes/Tieran interrogates Tuvok, the Vulcan is able to initiate a mind-meld and speak directly to Kes, who tells Tuvok she is fighting Tieran for control.